VITO-RS-CORSA/CORSA-S2-openEO/README.md

 # Get started
-0. If you don't have a Terrascope account already create follow the authentication link at the beginning of the notebook or create an account for free here: https://terrascope.be/
+0. If you don't already have a Terrascope account, create one for free at https://portal.terrascope.be/, else follow the authentication link at the beginning of the notebook.  <br>
+If you don't feel like running code you can also run the service interactively through the portal https://portal.terrascope.be/catalogue/app-details/120.

-1. To create the right environment the easiest option is to use conda ```conda env create -f environment.yml``` <br>
+1. To create the right environment the easiest option is to use conda ```conda env create -f environment.yml``` and afterwards ```conda  activate corsa_openeo```<br>
 Otherwise, it's still possible to install all the dependencies listed in the yml file with pip.

 2. Dive into the self-explanatory notebook 'corsa_explore.ipynb'